kyarlagadda/paleofecal_microbiome_pipeline/README.md

 ### Analyses

-SourceTracker can take the generated tables as an input.
+[SourceTracker](https://github.com/danknights/sourcetracker) can take the generated tables as an input.
 Some trimming may be necessary (the last column on merged_otu_lineage.txt is extraneous information, and if no paired samples are used, the empty sample column can be removed from both generated files).
+A metadata file is needed (as per the layout indicated in SourceTracker at minimum).

+[Phyloseq](https://joey711.github.io/phyloseq/) requires a taxonomy table (merged_otus_lineage.txt), an OTU table (merged_otus.txt), and a metadata file.
+The editing done above is also useful for this import.
+This allows for easy tests on alpha diversity via the `plot_richness()` function.